 APA (short for “American Psychological Association) style is the standard citation convention used for most social science research including information science, and the convention you will be using for the majority of your assignments throughout your iSchool experience.
 Like any writing convention, it can take awhile to get used to the detailed formatting rules.
 While it is good to avoid citation fixation, it is still important to learn and properly use the APA style employed by LIS researchers.

-Luckily, there’s several resources to help you learn and use APA style:
+Luckily, there’s several resources to help you learn and use the 7th Edition APA style:

 - Purdue’s OWL (Online Writing Lab) is a comprehensive resource for APA formatting rules and writing tips.
-APA 7 examples and materials coming Spring 2020.
+APA 7 examples and materials are now included.

 - The Citation Machine helps you generate and format citations in APA (or other common citation formats).
 While this can be a huge time saver, be sure to also double-check your citations against the APA manual.
 Currently, the tool only creates APA 6 citations.